0xbitx/DEDSEC_ZARA/README.md

   opaque predicates, packing).
 - **Train reverse engineers** on unpacking and deobfuscating real-world payloads.

-It is a **source-to-source** transformation followed by an optional **source-to-native** compilation stage.
-The obfuscation is runtime-decoded, meaning the original logic is only reconstructed in memory when the payload executes — a deliberate trade-off intended to defeat static analysis.
+It is a **source-to-source** transformation followed by a **source-to-native** compilation stage.
+The obfuscation is runtime-decoded, meaning the original logic is only reconstructed in memory when the payload executes, a deliberate trade-off intended to defeat static analysis.

 ---